-A DIY Christmas reindeer outfit does not have to be expensive since you can use things you already have in your house to make one.
-There are many versions, including one appropriate for the youngest Rudolphs.
+A cute costume can start with what you wear almost every day—even for the youngest of Rudolphs.
 This costume uses either dark brown pants, leggings, a skirt or tights.
-Then, you'll need a matching brown jacket with a hood if possible.
+Then, you'll need a matching brown jacket or long sleeve t-shirt with a hood if possible.
 Depending on the age of your child, you can also buy a cheap brown hooded onesie.

 Fill a pair of beige gloves with fleece or cotton for the antlers and sew them (or use fabric glue) onto either side of the hood.
-Another option is to buy a headband and use hot glue to attach two similarly sized twigs or soft antlers that you sew from darker fabric.
+Another option is to buy a headband and use hot glue to attach two similarly sized twigs or paper mache antlers.
 You can wear dark brown or black shoes and mittens to simulate hooves.
-You can also sew a few bells onto the outfit and then paint on the iconic red nose.

-If you want a more refined version of the outfit, wear a beige long-sleeved sweater and pale tulle skirt.
+If you want a more refined version of the outfit, wear a beige long sleeve sweater and pale tulle skirt.
 Cut two reindeer ears out of brown felt, put white felt in the middles and attach them to a headband.
 Then, find two similar twigs and attach those as well.
-If you don't want to resemble Rudolph, paint on a brown nose instead using brown-toned makeup.
+If you don't want to resemble Rudolph, paint on a brown nose instead, using brown-toned makeup.

-If you are good at sewing, purchase a pattern and go from there.
+If you can sew (above middle school family and consumer sciences class level), purchase a pattern and go from there.
 Try using a bunny pattern for the main body of a child's reindeer costume.
 The shapes are more similar than you might think.
 Then, cut out antlers, hooves and a nose.
 For the hooves, you can use a synthetic leather material.
 You can make the antlers from a brown suede material, stuffing them before attaching them to the head.

 Stuff a sparkly red material, stitch it shut and glue it onto the costume's hood for the nose.
 You can form the eyes using polymer clay.
 The ears and eyes can also be attached to the hood.
 To keep the ears standing up, bend and glue a wire hanger inside them before stitching them on.
 This costume should take around four hours and costs approximately $20.

 If you don't want to go the reindeer suit DIY route, there are plenty of full reindeer costumes and accessories to be found online.
-There are adult-size reindeer onesies plus sexy ones for men and women.
-You can also find adorable infant-size ones complete with soft ears, white-spotted fur and antlers.
+There are adult-size reindeer onesies, plus racy ones for men and women.
+You can also find adorable infant-size outfits complete with soft ears, white-spotted fur and antlers.
 There are even cute ones for dogs.